tofugu/wanikani-policies/policies/terms-of-service.md

 - the Service generally or the software or systems that make the Service available;
 - unauthorized access to or alterations of your transmissions or data;
 - statements or conduct of any third party on the Service;
+- any third party links to websites or services, as well as the content, goods, and services on those websites and services, that are not owned or controlled by Tofugu;
 - any other user interactions that you input or receive through your use of the Service; or
 - any other matter relating to the Service.